Quantum Geometric Exciton Drift Velocity: Magnetoexcitons in Heterostructures

 Fig. \ref{fig:gappedG_dispersion} presents the energy dispersion for the two valleys.
 Panel (a) shows results for the hole residing in a $K$ valley, and panel (b) shows them for the hole in the $K'$ valley.
 In addition to the overall energy shift, one sees significant differences in the shapes of the energy dispersion curves beginning in the second exciton level.
 This behavior is in marked contrast to what we found for the graphene/TMD structures above.

-Fig. \ref{fig:gappedG_Dipole_x} illustrates the dipole curvature correction for the hole in the two different valleys.
-In both cases the resulting contribution to the drift velocity from the dipole correction changes sign at small momentum.
+Fig. \ref{fig:gappedG_Dipole_x} illustrates the quantum geometric dipole correction for the hole in the two different valleys.
+In both cases the resulting contribution to the drift velocity from this changes sign at small momentum.
 The overall scale of the correction for lowest level for the hole in the $K$ valley is approximately twice that when it is in the $K'$ valley, an effect again arising from the differing wavefunction structures.
-It is interesting to note that, if both layers have the same gap (not shown), one finds that the dipole curvature correction vanishes.
-From the perspective of the dipole curvature, this again emphasizes that heterostructures offer a more interesting environment for excitons than is the case for structures involving a single material.
+It is interesting to note that, if both layers have the same gap (not shown), one finds that the quantum geometric dipole correction vanishes.
+From the perspective of the quantum geometric dipole, this again emphasizes that heterostructures offer a more interesting environment for excitons than is the case for structures involving a single material.

 Fig. \ref{fig:gappedG_BC} shows the exciton Berry's curvature.
 For the $K$ valley [panel ({a})], the curvature for the exciton ground state ($\Omega_1^{(ex)}$) has a ``Mexican hat'' shaped surface.
 By contrast, the ground state exciton Berry's curvature for the $K'$ valley [panel ({b})] has a simpler bowl shape.
 The rich variety of behaviors apparent in the Berry's curvatures for different exciton modes, and their differences across valley, emerge from the evolution of the Landau level wavefunctions with energy.
 It is interesting to notice that these behaviors are more involved than is typically found in single-particle Berry's curvatures associated with a zero-field band structure.